ibm-cloud-docs/account/account-upgrade.md

 After your payment information is processed, your account is upgraded and you can explore and access the full {{site.data.keyword.cloud_notm}} catalog.
 For any billable services that you use beyond any free allowances, you receive a monthly invoice.

-If you're upgrading to reactivate a deactivated account, your account might take a few days to be fully available.
-If your account continues to be in a pending state, see [Why can't I upgrade my account?](/docs/account?topic=account-ts_upgrade_cc) for help.
+If you're upgrading to reactivate a deactivated account, your account might take a few days to become fully available.
+If your account remains in a pending state, see [Why can't I upgrade my account?](/docs/account?topic=account-ts_upgrade_cc).

 If you can't upgrade your account because of an issue with your credit card, see [Troubleshooting credit card error messages](/docs/account?topic=account-cc-error-messages) for more information.
 {: tip}